wangdh15/vscode-blade/README.md

 - [ ] make it support vscode of lower version
 - [ ] support add prefix to blade command (such as bear --, environment variable)
 - [ ] select target support fuzzier matching
+- [ ] add more config item other than CPUNumber, --generate-dynamic for example.

 ## How to use